 This action would directly affect the administrative environment of the Office of Law Enforcement (OLE) and the Southeast Regional Office (SERO).
-These effects would primarily be associated with using a vessel monitoring system (VMS) or phones for submitting a landing notification and the approval of landing locations.
+These effects would primarily be associated with using a VMS or phones for submitting a landing notification and the approval of landing locations.

 Preferred Alternative 2 and Alternative 3 would increase the number of VMS landing notifications that OLE uses to determine which vessels to intercept.
 To do so, changes must be made to the VMS system.
 The VMS form would need to be updated to show new landing locations, assuming some operators of permitted reef fish vessels land at currently non-approved sights when offloading non-IFQ species.
-Approved locations can be selected from a drop down menu on a VMS form.
+Approved landing locations can be selected from a drop down menu on a VMS form.
 New locations need to be added to the form, which can take several months to update.
-However, to simplify the process, OLE has proposed moving away from the dropdown menu and moving to a coded system for approved landing locations.
+However, to simplify the process, OLE has proposed moving away from the dropdown menu and toward a coded system for approved landing locations.
 Landing location codes, which can be easily updated, can be provided to fishermen to use when submitting a landing notification.
 The VMS form would also need to be updated so that fishermen could indicate whether or not they have IFQ species on board.

 Currently, fishermen landing IFQ species can use a phone to submit their landing notification.
 If non-IFQ trips under Preferred Alternative 2 and Alternative 3 can also submit a landing notification by phone, this would require a new contract with a phone answering service because the current contract is covered under the IFQ program budget.
 A new contract would have an additional cost for NMFS to cover in their budget.
 The current cost to the IFQ program is approximately \$600 per month (\$7,200 annually) to cover the phone service.
-A similar service for non-IFQ landing notifications would likely have a similar cost.
+A similar service for non-IFQ landing notifications would likely have a similar cost unless it can be folded into the existing program.
 The cost for the non-IFQ system could not be paid for by IFQ cost recovery funds, which are used for the IFQ phone system.
 Thus, to cover these non-IFQ landing notification phone calls would require funds from a different NFMS account.
-Notifications submitted via VMS would not have similar costs as they can be accommodated through the existing VMS program.
+Notifications submitted via VMS would not have additional costs as they can be accommodated through the existing VMS program.
+All commercial reef fish vessels are required to have VMS with which landing notifications may be submitted.

 As discussed above, including non-IFQ trips for commercially permitted reef fish vessels to provide landing notifications would likely add to the number of landing locations that OLE would need to approve under Preferred Alternative 2 and Alternative 3.
 Approving a site requires OLE staff to visit the location to ensure the site is accessible and safe.
-However, it is likely the number of additional locations would be minimal given many fishermen already land their fish at approved sites.
+However, it is likely the number of additional locations would be minimal given the majority of trips by reef fish permitted vessels are landing IFQ species and thus, most fishermen already land their fish at approved landing locations.
 In addition to OLE approving the site, SERO staff would need to add the location to the SERO IFQ database to generate landing notification emails to different law enforcement agencies.